websanco/liferay-learn/docs/dxp/latest/en/users-and-permissions/developer-guide/account-users-and-roles-apis.md

    :lines: 11-23
 ```

-The Account's `AccountRole` objects are listed in JSON.
+The Account's `AccountRole` objects appear in JSON.

 ## Remove Account Role User Association

-Remove an account role association from a specific account user.
-Replace `1234` with your account's ID.
-Replace `5678` with your account role's ID.
-Replace `9012` with your account user's ID.
+Remove an Account Role association from a specific Account User.
+Replace `1234` with your Account's ID.
+Replace `5678` with your Account Role's ID.
+Replace `9012` with your Account User's ID.

 ### AccountRole_DELETE_UserAssociation.sh